thewca/wca-regulations/wca-regulations_2012.md

 - E1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below:
     - E1a) The competitor is permitted a maximum solution length of 80 (moves and rotations).
 [NOTE BY SARAH: is there a difference between moves and rotations? was this ever specified?]
 [NOTE BY LUCAS: This Regulation defines an implicit metric.]
 - E2) Procedure for Fewest Moves Solving:
     - E2a) The judge distributes a scramble sequence to all competitors with a print of the scramble position.
 [NOTE BY SARAH: This is really confusing.
 What's "a print of the scramble position"?
 Is it an imcage?]
 The judge then starts the stopwatch and says 'Go'.
+[NOTE: Is FMC allowed to have multiple groups in the same round?
+It hasn't really happened, but it could be justifiably necessary for running at certain competitions.
+Then again, it could be argued that those competitions shouldn't hold it.
+Therefore: Same scrambles for everyone in FMC?]
     - E2b) The competitor is allotted a total of 60 minutes to devise a solution.
     - E2b1) A judge should announce the remaining time after 30 minutes, 50 minutes, 55 minutes, and 59 minutes have elapsed, and call 'Stop' at 60 minutes.
+[NOTE: Consider mandating the 5-minute announcement]
     - E2c) At the end of the 60 minutes the competitor must give the judge a legibly written solution, using the notation defined for Block Turn Metric (described in Article 12a).
 Penalty: disqualification of the solve.
     - E2d) The length of the solution shall be calculated in Block Turn Metric (described in Article 12a).
     - E2e) The solution of the competitor must not be directly derived from any part of the scrambling algorithm.
 Penalty: disqualification of the solve.
+[NOTE: How should the competitor be asked to explain the solution?]
     - E2f) The WCA Delegate may ask the competitor must to explain the purpose of each move in his solution, irrespective of scrambling algorithm.
 The validity of the solve shall be determined by the WCA Delegate.
+[NOTE: How do we explain FMC grading?
+Is it done by score takers?
+The judges?]
 - E3) The competitor may use the following objects during the solve.
 Penalty for using unauthorized objects: disqualification of the solve.
 (Should the list be inlined again?)
     - paper and pen (both supplied by judge)
     - 1-3 cubes (self-supplied)